Win10

 At the moment WSL cannot access Windows named pipes, so Philipp Scheit

-and John Starks created npiperelay
+proposed using socat and John Starks created npiperelay with the following

-build instructions, modified for my use. ~/.dotfiles/install.sh
+build instructions, modified for my use. ~/.dotfiles/install.sh automates,

-to include USERPROFILE/p
+%WSLENV% to include USERPROFILE/p.

 ssh

-does not start automatically on boot.
+WSL does not support systemd, so sshd does not start automatically on boot.

-WhitewaterFoundry / Pengwin provides a solution by starting sshd
+WhitewaterFoundry / Pengwin provides a solution by starting sshd in

 the login scripts.
-This requires no password sudo
+This requires no password sudo for sshd to avoid

 entering a password every time the login scripts run.